-This is going to be a super simple tutorial, since it doesn’t actually have anything to do with hacking the actual pattern – just creating a small add on piece.
+This is going to be a super simple tutorial since it doesn’t actually have anything to do with hacking the actual pattern – just creating a small add-on piece.
 Ok, let’s go!

 To create the faux ties, start by folding a scrap piece of paper in half.

-Now, keep in mind that you can make your ties any shape or length that you want.
+Now, keep in mind that you can make your ties in any shape or length that you want.
 I have a few shape examples above.
 But for this tutorial, I’m just going to show you the short, rounded ties on the left.